howardreith/SagelyChallenge/README.md

 ### Running the App Locally

+1. Clone the repository with `git clone git@github.com:howardreith/SagelyChallenge.git`
-1. Install dependencies with `npm install`.
+2. Install dependencies with `npm install`.
-2. Build the project with `npm run build`.
+3. Build the project with `npm run build`.
-3. Start the local dev server with `npm run start`.
+4. Start the local dev server with `npm run start`.
 This will open the web page at localhost:8080.
 Alternatively you can simply open `./dist/index.html` in your browser.

 ### Running Tests